arduino/docs-content/content/tutorials/projects/nano-33-iot-iot-plant/nano-33-iot-iot-plant.md

 Depending on what type of plant you decide to use this device with, you may need to calibrate the threshold values in the code to what is appropriate for your plant.
 Don't worry, it's not difficult, on line 79 and 82 in the code, numbers are compared to the moisture levels in your plants soil, you can just change those numbers and try different values until you find what is right for you.

-***In this dashboard, we replaced some of the widgets with nicer representations, like gauges and percentage.***
+***In this dashboard, we replaced some of the widgets with nicer representations, like percentage.***

 ## Final Setup